utakamo/oasis/README.md

         https://utakamo.com
 ```
 Example of setting up an AI server (Ollama)
-> [!NOTE]
-> Due to ongoing development, cloud-based AI services such as ChatGPT are not available.
 ```
 root@OpenWrt:~# aihelper add
 Please enter any service name  :ollama